 - Dry Recycles and Scraps

 - Cardboard, Paper, Leaves, and Egg Cartons – Most houses create enough dry compost ingredients that you won’t need to buy sawdust or wood chips.
-Shredded paper, dry leaves, cut-up cardboard and those recycled egg cartons are all great for the purpose.
+Shredded paper, dry leaves, cut-up cardboard, and recycled egg cartons are all great for the purpose.

 - Herbivore Bedding or Droppings – If you keep a herbivore from a hamster to a cow, their straw or wood-chip bedding and their inoffensive droppings are a natural part of the composting cycle.